KaddeOucif/weblogic/wlscnonjrfprereq.md

 ## Objective

-If you want go through the Hands on Lab (*non JRF type of WebLogic for OCI Instance - using Oracle Cloud Marketplace*) using your cloud environment, follow this guide to setup some prerequisites.
-If you will use the provided Cloud Test Drive environment, skip this Lab.
+If you want go through the Hands on Lab (*WebLogic for OCI Instance - non JRF using Oracle Cloud Marketplace*) using your cloud environment, follow this guide to setup some prerequisites.
+If you are going to use the Cloud Test Drive environment (CTD), skip this Lab.